I. Academic Advising

 W. Violation of University policies, city ordinances or state and federal laws, other than those listed in the Student Conduct Code.

 1. Any person may initiate a complaint against a student for an alleged violation of the Student Conduct Code.
 A person filing a complaint shall be complainant of record.

-2. Such complaints are submitted in writing to the Dean of Students, although residence hall incident reports may be submitted to the Director of Residential Living.
+2. Such complaints are submitted in writing to the Associate Vice President for Student Life, although residence hall incident reports may be submitted to the Director of Residential Living.

-3. Incident reports filed with the University Police will be forwarded to the Dean of Students for review and processing.
+3. Incident reports filed with the University Police will be forwarded to the Associate Vice President for Student Life for review and processing.

 4. When a sex offense is alleged, any person who is the victim of, or has knowledge of, an alleged sex offense occurring on the University's campus, as defined by the Campus Security Act of 1990, may notify the University Police personnel who shall contact the alleged victim(s) to determine whether the victim wishes to pursue disciplinary action available to him or her under the University's Conduct Code or other University policy.
 Alleged sex offenses occurring off campus shall be referred to the City of Topeka Police Department for investigation.
 In the event the victim of the alleged offense files a complaint with the City of Topeka Police Department, personnel of the Washburn Police Department shall render such assistance as is possible given the circumstance surrounding the alleged incident.
 NOTICE – Anyone who is a victim of an alleged sex offense should take steps to preserve any and all physical evidence relating to the alleged incident.